Cervical Cancer Screening (Pap Test)

 - Not smoking.
 Smoking can weaken the immune system, making it hard to clear genital HPV from your body and putting you at greater risk for developing cervical cancer.
 If you smoke, ask your doctor for information about tobacco cessation programs or contact the Quit for LifeŽ Program.

-If You Have Symptoms But It Isn't Time for a Pap Test
+If You Have Symptoms Between Pap Tests

 Some symptoms should be checked right away.
 If you have any of the following symptoms, or other symptoms that concern you, talk to your doctor even if it isn't time for your Pap test.